 - graduate statistical workshops

-- skills training courses eg in MATLAB and fMRI methods
+- skills training courses e.g. in Computer Programming and fMRI methods

 - analysis of research methods.

 The Medical Sciences Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which you are encouraged to attend as a part of your DPhil studies.